czyum/Deploying_ML_model-Smart_placement_Assessment/README.md

 (All the modules imported in the beginning)

-*For complete working use the RFModel.sav given*
+*For complete working ,use the RFModel.sav given*

 Author